Ada-Developers-Academy/core-unit-2/api-4-read-update-delete/update.md

 ## Updating a Book Endpoint: Planning HTTP Requests, Responses, and Logic

-As we did for our create and read endpoints, we should think about the typical HTTP verb and endpoint used to replace the data for a particular model record.
+As we did for our create and read endpoints, we should think about the RESTful HTTP verb and endpoint used to replace the data for a particular model record.

 For this feature, we should make a `PUT` request to the `/books` path.
 We also need to include the `id` of the record to replace as part of the endpoint, as we did when _reading_ a particular record.